TREATMENT FOR CROHN'S DISEASE

 Broad-spectrum antibiotics (eg, metronidazole) may be of benefit in reducing disease activity in some patients but they are most effective for complications due to infection (eg, abscess, infected fistula).

-The most recent approach to treating Crohn’s disease is with the anti-inflammatory drug infliximab (Remicade).
-The drug makes use of manufactured antibodies – the molecules we all have as part of our immune system – to effectively target treatment to a particular mediator (tumour necrosis factor-alpha) involved in the inflammation of Crohn’s disease.
-It is used in moderate to severe Crohn’s disease and in patients who have fistulae.
-The drug is injected a number of times over a course of a few weeks, depending on your condition.
+The most recent approach to treating Crohn’s disease is with the anti-inflammatory drugs adalimumab (Humira) and infliximab (Remicade).
+These drugs make use of manufactured antibodies – the molecules we all have as part of our immune system – to effectively target treatment to a particular mediator (tumour necrosis factor-alpha) involved in the inflammation of Crohn’s disease.
+They are used in moderate to severe Crohn’s disease and in patients who have fistulae.
+The drugs are injected a number of times over a course of a few weeks, depending on your condition.
 There are a number of side effects which may mean the treatment has to be stopped: these include hypersensitivity, itching, infections, headache, difficulty breathing and pain in the bones or muscles, amongst others.

 Vitamins, either injected or in tablet form, may be used to correct nutritional imbalances that can occur as a result of poor absorption of food and fluid from the bowel.